LOFAR early-time search for coherent radio emission from Short GRB 181123B: Observations of GRB 181123B

 Since November 2017, LOFAR has been able to fully automatically respond to transient alerts, which are typically communicated via VOEvents \citep{williams2006}.
 We utilise VOEvents that are redistributed via the {\sc 4 Pi Sky broker} \citep[][]{staley2016} and receive them using the {\sc Comet} broker software \citep{swinbank2014}.
 Transients are then filtered according to predetermined triggering criteria, including: identification of source (GRB), {\it Swift} trigger integration time ($\le$ 1 second), elevation of the source ($\ge$15 degrees) and calibrator availability.
 Following this, an {\sc xml} observing request is sent to the LOFAR system.
 GRB 181123B passed the triggering criteria and LOFAR observations started 4.4 minutes after the GRB occurred.
 A 2 hour LOFAR observation was started at 05:37:25 UTC on 2018 November 23 and was centred on the BAT localisation of GRB 181123B.
 The observation time is highlighted by the red shaded region in Figure \ref{fig:LC}.
 Unfortunately, due to a scheduling error, the full observation was not completed (total usable observation time attained: 71.2 minutes) and the calibrator observation was not completed automatically.
 The LOFAR Radio Observatory manually scheduled a 15 minute calibrator observation of 3C286 at 13:20:03 UTC on 2018 November 23.

 In order to benefit from the deep 8 hour images attained for much of the Northern Hemisphere by the LOFAR Two Meter Sky Survey \citep[LoTSS;][]{shimwell2018}, we matched our observational setup to that of LoTSS.
 When available, the LoTSS observations provide a deep comparison image and accurate sky model of the field for calibration purposes.
-The observations were completed using the LOFAR High Band Antennas (HBA), with a frequency range of 120--168 MHz and a central frequency of 144 MHz, covered by 244 sub-bands each with a bandwidth of 195.3 kHz.
+For these observations we used the LOFAR High Band Antennas (HBA) with a central frequency of 144 MHz.
+The frequency range is 120--168 MHz, covered by 244 sub-bands each with a bandwidth of 195.3 kHz.
 We used the Dutch LOFAR stations, 23 core stations and 11 remote stations.
 The data were recorded using a time-step of 1 second and 64 channels per sub-band.
 Our observations were pre-processed using the standard methods for LOFAR \citep{vanhaarlem2013}.